rohit-chouhan/pysql/README.md

 ```
 ### Creating Table in Database
 ------------
-To create table in database use this method to pass column name as key and data type as value.
+To create a table in the database use this method to pass column name as key and data type as value.
 ##### Syntex Code -
 ```python